'I'll never stop asking why,' father of 2 Vaughan kids killed by teen driver tells sentencing hearing | CBC News

 He attended a bail hearing on May 26, 2021 and was then out on bail and living under house arrest until his hearing in December.
 That's when he pleaded guilty to two counts of dangerous driving causing death and one count of dangerous driving causing bodily harm.

-At times, while listening the the victim impact statements during Tuesday's hearing, he hung his head and wiped his eyes.
+At times, while listening to the victim impact statements during Tuesday's hearing, he hung his head and wiped his eyes.

 He spoke near the end of the day, saying he is "deeply tortured everyday and night by the pain, grief and misery I have put upon the families involved."

-"I am so, so sorry for the damaged I have caused," he said through tears.
+"I am so, so sorry for the damage I have caused," he said through tears.
 "Not a single day I go without remembering what I have caused."

 He continued to say he will continue to hold his guilt for the rest of his life.